-The following table summarizes our customer statistics for analog and digital video, residential high-speed Internet, and residential telephone as of March 31, 2006 and 2005:
+The following table summarizes our customer statistics for analog and digital video, residential high-speed Internet, and residential telephone as of December 31, 2005 and 2004:

-Approximate as of March 31, 2006(a) March 31, 2005(a) Cable Video Services: Analog Video: Residential (non-bulk) analog video customers(b) 5,640,200 5,732,600 Multi-dwelling (bulk) and commercial unit customers(c) 273,700 252,200 Total analog video customers(b)(c) 5,913,900 5,984,800 Digital Video: Digital video customers(d) 2,866,400 2,694,600 Non-Video Cable Services: Residential high-speed Internet customers(e) 2,322,400 1,978,400 Residential telephone customers(f) 191,100 55,300
+Approximate as of December 31, 2005(a) December 31, 2004(a) Cable Video Services: Analog Video: Residential (non-bulk) analog video customers(b) 5,616,300 5,739,900 Multi-dwelling (bulk) and commercial unit customers(c) 268,200 251,600 Total analog video customers(b)(c) 5,884,500 5,991,500 Digital Video: Digital video customers(d) 2,796,600 2,674,700 Non-Video Cable Services: Residential high-speed Internet customers(e) 2,196,400 1,884,400 Residential telephone customers(f) 121,500 45,400

-Included in the 70,900 net loss of analog video customers is approximately 15,800 of net losses related to systems impacted by hurricanes Katrina and Rita.
+Included in the 107,000 net loss of analog video customers for the year ended December 31, 2005 is approximately 8,200 of net losses related to systems impacted by hurricanes Katrina and Rita.
+We currently estimate additional analog video customer losses of approximately 7,600 related to hurricanes Katrina and Rita in the first quarter of 2006.

-After giving effect to the acquisition of cable systems in January 2006 and the sale of certain non-strategic cable systems in July 2005, March 31, 2005 analog video customers, digital video customers, high-speed Internet customers and telephone customers would have been 5,974,600, 2,690,300, 1,990,200 and 70,300, respectively.
+After giving effect to the sale of certain non-strategic cable systems in July 2005, December 31, 2004 analog video customers, digital video customers and high-speed Internet customers would have been 5,964,300, 2,663,200 and 1,883,800, respectively.

-(a) "Customers" include all persons our corporate billing records show as receiving service (regardless of their payment status), except for complimentary accounts (such as our employees).
-At March 31, 2006 and 2005, "customers" include approximately 48,500 and 43,100 persons whose accounts were over 60 days past due in payment, approximately 11,900 and 7,000 persons whose accounts were over

-- 90 days past due in payment and approximately 7,800 and 3,600 of which were over 120 days past due in payment, respectively. - (b) "Analog video customers" include all customers who receive video services (including those who also purchase high-speed Internet and telephone services) but excludes approximately 287,700 and 241,700 customers at March 31, 2006 and 2005, respectively, who receive high-speed Internet service only or telephone service only and who are only counted as high-speed Internet customers or telephone customers. - (c) Included within "video customers" are those in commercial and multi-dwelling structures, which are calculated on an equivalent bulk unit ("EBU") basis.
+- (a) "Customers" include all persons our corporate billing records show as receiving service (regardless of their payment status), except for complimentary accounts (such as our employees).
+In addition, at December 31, 2005 and 2004, "customers" include approximately 50,500 and 44,700 persons whose accounts were over 60 days past due in payment, approximately 14,300 and 5,200 persons whose accounts were over 90 days past due in payment and approximately 7,400 and 2,300 of which were over 120 days past due in payment, respectively. - (b) "Analog video customers" include all customers who receive video services (including those who also purchase high-speed Internet and telephone services) but excludes approximately 272,700 and 228,700 customers at December 31, 2005 and 2004, respectively, who receive high-speed Internet service only or telephone service only and who are only counted as high-speed Internet customers or telephone customers. - (c) Included within "video customers" are those in commercial and multi-dwelling structures, which are calculated on an equivalent bulk unit ("EBU") basis.
 EBU is calculated for a system by dividing the bulk price charged to accounts in an area by the most prevalent price charged to non-bulk residential customers in that market for the comparable tier of service.
 The EBU method of estimating analog video customers is consistent with the methodology used in determining costs paid to programmers and has been used consistently.
 As we increase our effective analog prices to residential customers without a corresponding increase in the prices charged to commercial service or multi-dwelling customers, our EBU count will decline even if there is no real loss in commercial service or multi-dwelling customers. - (d) "Digital video customers" include all households that have one or more digital set-top terminals.
-Included in "digital video customers" on March 31, 2006 and 2005 are approximately 8,500 and 10,000 customers, respectively, that receive digital video service directly through satellite transmission. - (e) "Residential high-speed Internet customers" represent those customers who subscribe to our high-speed Internet service. - (f) "Residential telephone customers" include all households receiving telephone service.
+Included in "digital video customers" on December 31, 2005 and 2004 are approximately 8,600 and 10,100 customers, respectively, that receive digital video service directly through satellite transmission. - (e) "Residential high-speed Internet customers" represent those customers who subscribe to our high-speed Internet service. - (f) "Residential telephone customers" include all households receiving telephone service.